johnkerl/miller/docs6/build.rst

 In case of problems
 ----------------------------------------------------------------

-If you have any build errors, feel free to contact me at mailto:kerl.john.r+miller@gmail.com -- or, better, open an issue with "New Issue" at https://github.com/johnkerl/miller/issues.
+If you have any build errors, feel free to open an issue with "New Issue" at https://github.com/johnkerl/miller/issues.

 Dependencies
 ----------------------------------------------------------------